Portugal in 2 Weeks

 Day 5 – Evora

 You have a choice you can make today.
 You can either train to Evora and spend one more night in Lisbon (which we found easier), or you can pick up your rental car and spend the night in Evora.
-In either option you will head to the Algarve tomorrow so it’s truly which you prefer.
+Regardless, you will drive to the Algarve tomorrow so it’s truly up to you.
 If you opt to drive and spend the night, adjust your plans accordingly.

 In the morning, catch the train to Evora.
-The train takes about 1.5 hours (we recommend checking the schedule to catch this more direct and shorter train).
+The train takes about 1.5 hours (check the schedule to catch the more direct and shorter train).
 Grab the train from the station Entrecampos.
 You can find the schedule at rome2rio and purchase tickets ahead online here.
-It’s an easy ride with assigned seats and you can show the ticket on your phone to the train conductor once you’re on (so no need to print).
+It’s an easy ride with assigned seats, and you can show the ticket on your phone to the train conductor once you’re on (no need to print).

-When you arrive, it’s a fast 15 minute walk to the old town from the small train station.
-If you can arrive by 10 am, we recommend the 90 minute city walking tour out of the TI which happens daily (email or call ahead to make sure the tour is running).
-All of the sites in Evora are within a very short walk of the main square Praca do Giraldo.
+When you arrive, it’s a 15 minute walk to the old town from the small train station.
+If you can arrive by 10am, we recommend the 90-minute city walking tour out of the TI which happens daily (email or call ahead to make sure the tour is running).
+All of the sites in Evora are within a very short walk of the main square, Praca do Giraldo.
 Plan about 5-6 hours to thoroughly enjoy the city which will allow you time to go into sites, have a meal, and wine taste.

 You’ll pass the pretty public gardens, Jardim Publico, as you walk into town, nice for a late afternoon rest stop or drink.
 Start by visiting the Church of St. Francis and the Chapel of Bones.
-The church itself, while boasting nice 18th century tile work and gold from Brazil, is overshadowed by the adjacent chapel.
-It’s exactly what it sounds like – a chapel made of human bones.
+The church itself, while boasting nice 18th-century tile work and gold from Brazil, is overshadowed by the adjacent chapel.
+It’s exactly what it sounds like: a chapel made of human bones.
 The inscription at the entrance states “We bones in here wait for yours to join us.”
+Concerned by the opulence and materialism of the laypeople, monks in the 1600s ransacked local churchyards and built the chapel to remind everyone of their mortality.
 Stare at the multitude of skulls, femurs, and pelvises, artfully stacked to form a decorated chapel.
-The bones came from local churcyards that monks ransacked to create this chapel in the 1600s.

 From the chapel, visit the Public Market directly across the square in front of the church.
 It will be busiest in the morning, but a nice place to see the local farmer’s market scene.